anthonydelgado/QAD-iFRAME-WP-PLUG-IN/README.md

 A Quick and Dirty WordPress Plugin that adds an Admin Menu item containing a link to an iFrame within the wp-admin panel.

 Useful for creating a contact support page into an existing customers WP based website.

+Before using this Plugin you should change the name and replace example.com with your companies support page.